DevExpress/devextreme-demos/JSDemos/Demos/Scheduler/Resources/description.md

 - [fieldExpr](/Documentation/ApiReference/UI_Components/dxScheduler/Configuration/resources/#fieldExpr)
     A data field used to assign instances of this resource kind to appointments.
 Add this field to appointment objects and set its value to resource instance `id`s.

 In this demo, the **resources** array contains three resource kinds: rooms, priorities, and owners.
-Their **fieldExpr** values are `roomId`, `priorityId`, and `ownerId`.
+Their **fieldExpr** values are `roomId`, `priorityId`, and `ownerId`, respectively.
 Each appointment contains the same fields.
 Field values assign the appointments to different instances of these resource kinds.

-### Color Appointments Based on Resource Kind
+### Color Appointments Based on a Resource Kind

 To use the color scheme of a specific resource kind, enable the kind's [useColorAsDefault](/Documentation/ApiReference/UI_Components/dxScheduler/Configuration/resources/#useColorAsDefault) property.
 Otherwise, appointments use the color scheme of the last resource kind declared in the **resources** array.